-JAPN 1200 Beginning Japanese 2
+JAPN 1200 Beginning Japanese 2 5 cr

 This course is a continuation of the listening, reading, speaking, and writing competencies developed in JAPN 1100.
 Students further explore cultural differences helping them develop a deeper understanding of the world and a greater cultural perspective.
 Recommended: JAPN 1100.
+MnTC Goals: 8.